usaid-cs/yesterday-i-learned/random.md

 1. Running for [5000km around the block in 52 days](https://en.wikipedia.org/wiki/Self-Transcendence_3100_Mile_Race), at around 100km per day, is a sport.
 The world record is 40 days.
 1. "Cuckold" is a prostitute's husband.
 It is not a 4chan term.
 1. Olga Korbut, Olympian gymnast, invented a flip so difficult and prone to injury that she now has a [banned move](https://en.wikipedia.org/wiki/Korbut_flip) named after herself (Korbut flip).
-1. Since it is not legal to advertise alcohol on India TV, [these alcohol companies](https://en.wikipedia.org/wiki/Imperial_Blue_%28whisky%29) bypass the law by advertising "music CDs" instead.
+1. Since it is not legal to advertise alcohol on India TV, [these alcohol companies](https://en.wikipedia.org/wiki/Imperial_Blue_%28whisky%29) bypass the law by [surrogate advertising](https://en.wikipedia.org/wiki/Surrogate_advertising) "music CDs" instead.
 1. When they say "solar has more capacity than oil", they mean that if the sun were up 100% of the time.
 In reality, electricity generated from solar is ~20% capacity.
 1. Brits call people who go on a vacation "holidaymakers", Holidaygoers would be too logical.
 1. [Slow cookers are good at nothing.](http://www.seriouseats.com/2016/10/why-pressure-cookers-are-better-than-slow-cookers.html) [Pressure cookers aren't that great, either.](https://news.ycombinator.com/item?id=13809891)